 How are perceived cancer clusters evaluated?

-The Massachusetts Department of Public Health's Bureau of Environmental Health uses a peer-reviewed protocol for community-specific environmental health assessments.
-The protocol is available at: http://www.mass.gov/eohhs/gov/departments/dph/programs/environmental-health/investigations/
+The Massachusetts Department of Public Health's Bureau of Climate and Environmental Health uses a peer-reviewed protocol for community-specific environmental health assessments.
+Cancer incidence evaluations are available online for many regions and communities in Massachusetts.

 How is a Geographic Information System used in cancer surveillance?